Wednesday, January 7, 2015

 Here are instructions to make a pair of split crotch pants by sewing only three seams.
 Hopefully these instructions are simple enough so that anyone can be successful!

-New multi-sized pattern.
+Link Here.
 Some download times are long.

 By choosing a fabric that doesn't fray (come apart in the wash) you can get away with not hemming the split area and the bottom of the leg.
 Good fabrics to choose are fleece or some wool fabrics (flannel for example).
 These fabrics don't fray, will repel the pee (not absorb it) and can be repeatedly hung to dry until they are soiled or become smelly at which time they can be easily washed.
 You will also need at least 22" of 1/4" or 1/2" elastic for the waist band.
 I used a sewing machine to sew my pants but you could absolutely do it by hand by using a straight stitch.
 All seams have a 1/4" seam allowance.